A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Numerical Results

 \paragraph{Deviation from four-fold rotational symmetry $C_4$}

 We first test the four-fold rotational symmetry element $C_4$ that goes through the center of the cluster and is parallel to $c$, as previously discussed.
 Perturbations are introduced within the finite cluster by selecting a single atom and displacing it with a vector $\vec{d}$.
 We then compute the JS-SBM, $\sbm^{JS}_{C_4}[\mu_{\vec{d}}]$.
 The results are summarized in Fig.~\ref{fig;rotation_distortion} plotted as a function of the magnitude of $\vec{d}$, $d = |\vec{d}|$.

-Displacing an atom lying on the rotation axis in a direction along the axis (top or bottom centering atom displaced along $c$) does not break symmetry and $\sbm^{JS}_{C_4}[\mu_{\vec{d}}]=0$ for all $d$ (horizontal light yellow line in Fig.~\ref{fig;rotation_distortion}) as expected.
+To guide the interpretation of Fig.~\ref{fig;rotation_distortion}, we consider three displacement-vector scenarios (in both panels): \begin{itemize} \item within the $a$-$b$ plane (shown in blue) with two representative directions $(1,0,0)$ and $(\sqrt 2/2,\sqrt 2/2,0)$, \item at a $45^{\circ}$ angle to the $a$-$b$ plane (shown in red) with two representative directions $(\sqrt 2/2,0,\sqrt 2/2)$ and $(1/2,1/2,\sqrt 2/2)$, \item parallel to $c$ (shown in yellow). \end{itemize} Panel a (left) shows displacements of a top/bottom face atom on the $C_4$ axis, whereas Panel b (right) shows displacements of a side-face atom off the axis.

 We first note that the magnitudes of $\sbm_{C_4}[\mu]$ are considerably smaller than those from the rigid rotation of the magnitudes shown in Fig.~\ref{fig;sbm_rotation}.
 This observation is reasonable since only one particle out of the ensemble of $14$ undergoes displacement, while the others remain unchanged.